Psychosocial and Psychoactive Substance Program

 Our Immigration & Linguistic Programs

-I. Immigration services such as helping clients with their immigration forms, civic test and interview techniques to enable legal immigrants and non-immigrants to adjust their statuses.
+Immigration Support: Assist clients with immigration forms, civic test preparation, and interview techniques to help legal immigrants and non-immigrants adjust their status successfully.

-II.
-Community interpreting (translation & interpretation) services, and to provide awareness in tropical and non-tropical diseases to hospitals and healthcare agencies in the Bassa and other Liberian Languages.
+Community Interpreting & Health Awareness: Offer translation and interpretation services and raise awareness about tropical and non-tropical diseases for hospitals and healthcare agencies in Bassa and other Liberian languages.

 AGRICULTURE CLUB